dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 Despite this, and as I mentioned before, the lack of existence of these mechanics doesn't necessarily condition their future existence.
 A way to keep up with whether these mechanics will exist or have been proposed by prominent community members or developers is to look at the [governance forum for Uniswap](https://gov.uniswap.org/).
 Before implementing anything on the blockchain, several steps need to be achieved, at least in the case of highly secure, audited protocols (the ONLY kind of project you should ever invest in) like Uniswap:

 1. Either a discussion thread about any implementation of these mechanics is created and prominent community members, developers, investors or simple users discuss them.
 This could happen before a formal forum proposal thread is made, or in the same thread as the proposal.
-The proposal is then actively discussed in the forum.
+The proposal is then actively discussed in the forum:

 ![](assets/UniswapGovernanceForum.png)

-2. Given overwhelming support in the forums, some entity or person develops the code to create a formal proposal to be voted on on-chain in the [Uniswap governance interface](https://app.uniswap.org/#/vote?chain=mainnet).
-The formal proposal **requires** coding a smart contract or calling a set of functions in the formal Uniswap smart contracts (or other contracts), the set of actions has to be programmed, this is why the governance is decentralized, because IF the quorum is met AND the vote passes, the action is executed on-chain, and no one can change it once it passes.
+1. If there's an overwhelmingly positive reaction in the forums, some entity or person develops the code to create a formal proposal to be voted on on-chain in the [Uniswap governance interface](https://app.uniswap.org/#/vote?chain=mainnet).
+The formal proposal **requires** either coding a smart contract or calling a set of functions in the formal Uniswap smart contracts (or other contracts).
+The set of actions has to be programmed, this is why the governance is decentralized, because IF the quorum is met AND the vote passes, the action is executed on-chain, and no one can change it once it passes.
 If it does NOT pass, then nothing happens.

 ![](assets/UniswapGovernanceInterface.png)

-If the actions in step 2 require an additional contract, a formal audit may be made before creating the vote on-chain, this costs money, maybe financed by the protocol treasury or by an external entity, but also takes **time**.
-Therefore any change occurring to any prominent project's tokenomics is a SLOW process, and may require even several different forum discussions about it, as well as individuals to actually code what will (or won't) occur when the vote passes.
+If the actions in step 2 require an additional contract, a formal audit may be made before creating the vote on-chain, this costs money and it may be financed by the protocol treasury, by an external entity or by the company developing the protocol itself, this often takes **time**.
+Therefore any change occurring to any prominent project's tokenomics is a SLOW process, and may require even several different forum discussions about it, as well as individuals to actually code what will (or won't) occur when the vote passes, if it passes.

 ### Example: Curve tokenomics

 Curve Finance is a decentralized exchange that has been especially popular for stablecoin pools.
 Given the variety of stablecoins like USDT, USDC, DAI, UST... a need for a more robust stablecoin decentralized exchange was created.
-Uniswap and other decentralized exchanges still work for stablecoin swaps.
-There's large pools for this on Uniswap V3 as well that trade between assets in pairs like USDC/DAI, however, Curve's approach is different and allows for multi-asset pools as opposed to just pairs as well as keeping the price peg between stablecoins in a much more efficient way, with much lower slippage and fees.
+Uniswap and other decentralized exchanges still work for stablecoin swaps, but when Curve was conceptualized, they weren't the best places to pool stablecoins.

+There's now large pools for this on Uniswap V3 now that trade between assets in pairs like USDC/DAI, nevertheless, Curve's approach is different and allows for multi-asset pools as opposed to just pairs as well as keeping the price peg between stablecoins in a much more efficient way, with much lower slippage and fees.

-It's important to note Uniswap V3 has fixed much of the faults of Uniswap V2 that Curve has improved significantly, but the big differentiator for Curve as opposed to Uniswap and the reason why it's attracted so much more liquidity is its CRV token and the outstandingly good tokenomics it boasts.
+It's important to note Uniswap V3 has fixed much of the faults of Uniswap V2 that Curve essentially fixed, but the big differentiator for Curve as opposed to Uniswap and the reason why it's attracted so much more liquidity is <span class="red">its CRV token and the outstandingly good tokenomics it boasts</span>.

-Aside from stablecoins, Curve is very effective in pairing assets that are wrapped or represented by another token, providing utility in other projects, for example Alchemix's alETH, StakeWise's sETH2, etc...
+Aside from stablecoins, Curve is very effective in pairing assets that are wrapped or represented by another token, providing utility in other projects, for example Alchemix's alETH, Synthetix's sETH, etc...
 These are assets that either should always be represented by the value of ETH or are supposed to be pegged 1:1 with ETH (or as close as possible) due to other mechanics.
 The idea here is that Curve is a fantastic tool for stable pools, whether those are stablecoins or other stable pairs.

 #### CRV token distribution